kubernauts-dev/kubernauts-dev.github.io/_posts/2019-05-25-talking-to-cluster-outside.md

 ---
-title: "Talking to kubernetes cluster from outside"
+title: "Talking to the Kubernetes cluster from outside"
 categories:
   - Introduction
 tags:
-  - kubernetes
+  - Kubernetes
   - client
-  - golang
+  - Golang
 ---

-With reference to previous blog post, we are importing `clientcmd` package to work on kubeconfig which contains essential information like cluster URL, namespace,auth details to talk to cluster.
+With reference to the previous blog post, we are importing `clientcmd` package to work on kubeconfig which contains essential information like cluster URL, namespace, auth details to talk to cluster.

 ```
 import k8s.io/client-go/tools/clientcmd